Anna DePalma: Professional golf career

 DePalma turned professional in 2015.
 She played on the Cactus Tour, which is based out of Phoenix, Arizona.
 She won the Planet Hope Celebrity Golf Event in Cancun, Mexico.
 She has been invited to play the Shop Rite LPGA Pro-am since 2015 to present.
 She was one of three female professional golfers invited to the Coco Cola Invitational in Las Vegas at Shadow Creek.
 She has appeared in Driver vs Driver 2, a television shop Wilson Staff produces to find their next NEW Driver, this show appears on the Golf Channel.
 DePalma has 2 top-10s.
 She has volunteered with First Tee of San Diego: Pro Kids in San Diego, a non profit organization to help kids be Pro Kids within golf, as well as raised thousands of dollars for non-profit and charities on the golf course.

 In business

 DePalma currently plays New Level and Wilson Staff clubs.
 She currently is an ambassador for Nike, Electric sunglass, Body Armor and Golf Iconic.
 In previous years, she has worked with TaylorMade, Adidas, Vivacity and Vita Coco.

 She owns a golf and lifestyle blog with Armana Christianson (professional golfer).
 Their blog was established in January 2018.
 They created this blog to help inspire others in golf, especially women.

-In addition, she currently runs social media for DePalma Enterprises and H.I.S.C and is a Rodan and Fields Consultant.
+In addition, she currently runs social media for her parents companies DePalma Enterprises and H.I.S.C, a Division of DePalma Enterprises.
+(They sell gardening, brooms and floral supplies at trade shows and on QVC) and is a Rodan and Fields Consultant.